Protofall/Crayon-Game-Framework/README.md

 In Dreamcast/KOS VFS

 ```
-cd/(mount name)	#Note, this might be attached to the sd dir instead
+cd/[MOUNT_NAME]	# Note, this might be attached to the sd or pc dir instead
   |-> flowers.dtex
   |-> flowers.dtex.dpal
   |-> flowers.txt